cobanov/contact-sheet/README.md

 # Contact Sheet Generator

 Contact Sheet Generator is a Python script that generates a contact sheet from a directory of images.
 It uses the `PIL` library to process images and `multiprocessing` to generate thumbnails in parallel.
 The contact sheet is created by arranging the thumbnails in a grid pattern.

+Also, it generates grid pattern without cropping the images.
+It supports both vertical and horizontal.
+All images automatically fit into the final grid pattern.
+You can use this feature with ```--no-crop``` argument in command line.

 ## Requirements